 You can download these organizers using the links below.

-Students use the pinch cards to indicate their answer to the examples in the PowerPoint.
-[Pinch cards are response cards in which you don’t cut apart the individual words eliminating a bunch of strips of paper.
+Students use the pinch cards to show their answers to the examples in the PowerPoint.
+[Pinch cards are response cards that you don’t cut apart the individual words. this eliminates strips of paper.
 I love them because you don’t find all the strips of paper on the floor after class.
 Print the page onto cardstock.
 I usually make a large pocket in the students’ interactive notebooks for storage.
 Students show their responses to questions by holding the card so that they are pointing to the correct answer.
 This is a great way to quickly make sure students understand the concepts.]
-To receive a printable copy of this pinch card click on the image below.
+To receive a printable copy of this pinch card click here.

 Activity #3 Group Activity with Songs to Find Sound Devices